sph-mn/sph-db/other/documentation/considerations.md

 * use as key-value database
   * possible with native lmdb features. lmdb data structures available in the various types
 * use as traditional table/record database
-  * possible with types and nodes
+  * possible with types and records

-# how to type nodes
+# how to type records
 * option - selected
   * store type in identifier
   * con
-    * increased node identifier length. affects every node. affects every relation times four (source and target in two directions)
+    * increased record identifier length. affects every record. affects every relation times four (source and target in two directions)
   * pro
-    * node id is enough to know the type. selecting just relations allows to filter by node type before accessing the nodes
+    * record id is enough to know the type. selecting just relations allows to filter by record type before accessing the records
     * cheap type filtering
     * relations between all types possible in one btree. no type combination-specific btree selection/creation process or need to access multiple btrees for a query
 * option
-  * group node types by using separate btrees
+  * group record types by using separate btrees
   * con
-    * types need to be carried with node references to find relevant grouping btrees and read record fields
+    * types need to be carried with record references to find relevant grouping btrees and read record fields
     * one btree for each type combination necessary. has to be found for queries, possible multiple have to be accessed for different types
   * pro
     * space saving as not every row needs to store type information